Business Competencies Courses

 Creating Value for the Organization

-The purpose of this 2-day program is to provide the basic tenets of customer service management.
-Participants will learn how to establish a service orientation and be able to develop measures to improve internal and external satisfaction.
+The purpose of this 2-day program is to provide an introduction to the basic tenets of customer service management.
+Participants will learn to establish a service orientation and develop measures to improve internal and external satisfaction.

 As a result of attending this course, participants will be able to:

-• Better manage Customers Expectations – Your Organization will evaluate Customers, with a focus on understanding their needs and expectations, and how to meet these needs
+• Better manage Customer Expectations – Your Organization will evaluate Customers, with a focus on understanding their needs and expectations, and how to meet these needs

 • Enhance Personal Communication – Techniques for effective communication will be examined so that participants can learn how to avoid common communication barriers and improve active listening skills